Kevin Spacey found not guilty in sexual assault trial

 Actor Kevin Spacey has been found not guilty of sexually assaulting four men following a trial in the UK.

-A jury at Southwark Crown Court in London acquitted Spacey, 64, of seven counts of sexual assault.
+A jury at Southwark Crown Court in London acquitted Spacey, who turned 64 on Wednesday, of seven counts of sexual assault.

 He was also cleared of one count of causing a person to engage in sexual activity without consent and one count of causing a person to engage in penetrative sexual activity without consent.

+The actor embraced his legal team and wiped tears from his eyes after trial judge Mr Justice Wall said he was free to leave the dock.

+"I am enormously grateful to the jury for having taken the time to examine all of the evidence and all of the facts carefully before they reached their decision," he said in a brief statement outside the court building.

-He had told the court the accusations were "madness" and a "stab in the back".
+Spacey had told the court the accusations were “madness” and a “stab in the back”.
+The UK's Crown Prosecution Service said it respected the jury's verdict.

+The allegations covered the period from 2001 to 2013.
+Allegations emerged against Spacey in 2017 at the height of the #MeToo movement.

+The claims led to Spacey's character being written out of the TV drama House of Cards after Netflix cut ties with him.
+He was also removed from the film All The Money In The World after filming had finished.